matter-labs/zksync-web-era-docs/docs/api/hardhat/README.md

-# Hardhat plugins for zkSync 2.0
+# Hardhat plugins for zkSync Era

 [Hardhat](https://hardhat.org) is an Ethereum development environment designed for easy smart contract development in Solidity.
 One of its most prominent features is extendability, making it simple to add new plugins to a hardhat project.